Former Top Trump Aide Mike Flynn Was Investigated By The FBI, Source Says

 The source brought up the Flynn investigation after BuzzFeed News asked if clear evidence existed tying Trump to Moscow.
 The official then mentioned the FBI investigation into Flynn.
 It was not clear if the FBI’s probe was a counterintelligence investigation.

-Flynn’s phone calls with Kislyak, first reported by The Washington Post, were a potential violation of the Logan Act, which forbids private citizens from negotiating with foreign governments.
+Flynn’s phone calls with Kislyak, first reported by the Washington Post, were a potential violation of the Logan Act, which forbids private citizens from negotiating with foreign governments.
 At the time of the calls with Kislyak, the Trump team had not yet taken over the US government, and Flynn had yet to take up his new public official role.
 The Logan Act has never been used to prosecute anyone.

 That an investigation was already up and running in December indicates there was concern among the intelligence community about Flynn’s loyalties before his phone calls with Kislyak.
 After the nature of those calls was revealed by the Post in January, Flynn quickly left the White House for misrepresenting the nature of the calls to Vice President Mike Pence.

 It remains unknown when the FBI first started investigating Flynn and whether the probe has since been closed.
-In addition to fostering ties with Moscow — a longtime commentator on the Kremlin’s state-run news channel Russia Today, Flynn dined with Russian President Vladimir Putin during a trip to Moscow in 2015 — Flynn was also retained by a Turkish lobbying firm, a position he maintained while serving as Trump’s confidante.
+In addition to fostering ties with Moscow — a longtime commentator on the Kremlin’s state-run news channel Russia Today, Flynn dined with Russian President Vladimir Putin during a trip to Moscow in 2015 — Flynn was also retained by a Turkish lobbying firm, a position he maintained while serving as Trump’s confidant.

 Flynn, whose security clearance was only recently revoked, maintained access to classified information throughout the course of the campaign.
-The FBI investigation remained open at least until December, according to the intelligence official, at which point Flynn — who was named as Trump’s pick for national security advisor in November — was attending high-level national security briefings and accessing classified information.
+The FBI investigation remained open at least until December, according to the intelligence official, at which point Flynn — who was named as Trump’s pick for national security adviser in November — was attending high-level national security briefings and accessing classified information.

 Rumors have shot through Washington for months about whether the FBI was openly investigating Trump or any of his associates as a counterintelligence threat.

-FBI Director James Comey is expected to address those rumors in a press conference Wednesday, after reportedly promising lawmakers that after months of speculation, he would publicly address whether the Trump campaign was under investigation by the FBI.
+FBI Director James Comey was expected to address those rumors Wednesday, after reportedly promising lawmakers that after months of speculation he would publicly address whether the Trump campaign was under investigation by the bureau.
+But lawmakers backtracked Wednesday, and said Comey had never promised to publicly clarify questions about Trump and the FBI.

 The FBI declined to comment.
 Neither the White House nor Flynn immediately responded to a request for comment.

-- Former Trump national security adviser Michael Flynn was being investigated by the FBI as recently as December, a high-level US intelligence official told BuzzFeed News.

-- There were doubts about whether Donald Trump actually paid taxes, but he did in 2005, according to a hyped leaked tax return 👀
+Lawmakers clarified midday Wednesday that Comey did not promise to publicly address the Trump-FBI issue that day.
+Comey will appear at an open congressional hearing on Russia on Monday.

-- How a group of liberals got duped into paying $9,000 for fake documents they thought would end Trump's presidency.
+- A group of liberals got duped into paying $9,000 for fake documents they thought would end Trump's presidency.

+- House Intelligence Committee Chief says he hasn't seen evidence supporting President Trump's claim that he was wiretapped during the election at Trump Tower.

+- Two Russian spies have been charged for the massive Yahoo email hack that rocked the company's reputation.

 - The Netherlands heads to the polls today.
 A divisive election has put millions of Turkish and Muslim immigrants on the spot 🇳🇱